 Distracted driving

 Truckers have a lot going on while operating their rigs and can be distracted by tasks such as checking driving logs, programming a GPS, eating a meal, dealing with a pet, interacting with a co-driver or companion, talking on a cellphone, and even watching television.
-One of these distractions can easily cause a catastrophic crash with an innocent driver.
+One of these distractions can easily cause a catastrophic truck crash with an innocent driver.

 Fatigued driving